DOI-ONRR/doi-extractives-data/_communities/humbolt-and-lander.md

     <tr>
       <td>Employment</td>
       <td>The Nevada Department of Taxation published Humboldt and Lander county gold-mining industry employment totals for 2012.</td>
-      <td>Neither the Bureau of Labor Statistics nor the US Census Bureau has ten-year employment-trend data for the mining industry at the Humboldt or Lander county level for 2004 through 2013.
+      <td>Neither the Bureau of Labor Statistics nor the U.S. Census Bureau has ten-year employment-trend data for the mining industry at the Humboldt or Lander county level for 2004 through 2013.
 There are several years and subindustries without data.</td>
     </tr>
     <tr>
       <td>Revenue</td>